 1. Non-financial obligations

 1.1.
 You must be a member of the Society for Education and Training (“SET”) to undertake ATS and are therefore bound by SET’s Code of Professional Practice and Conditions of Membership, which may be updated from time to time.

 1.2.
 Upon joining or renewing membership to SET and registering for ATS, you must complete a Declaration of Suitability.
 Any misleading information may be regarded as a breach of the Code of Professional Practice.
 SET may refuse or delay registration or renewal if it needs to clarify information provided.

 1.3.
-SET will provide all members undertaking ATS with: an MS word template portfolio, access to online guidance and support on the SET website and customer support.
+SET will provide all members undertaking ATS with a workbook, access to online guidance and support on the SET website and customer support.

 1.4.
 All ATS applicants require a Mentor (“Mentor”).
 It is the member’s responsibility to arrange this.
 In some circumstances, SET may be able to help arrange a Mentor, but cannot guarantee this.
 Information about the role of the Mentor can be found on the SET website.

 2.1.
 The standard price for undertaking ATS is £760.

 2.2.
 Payment can be made in direct debit instalments with an initial payment of just £160 required on acceptance of a place followed by six payments of £100.